 The Harris Government and the “Common Sense Revolution”

 In June of 1995, the people of Ontario elected the Progressive Conservative party, also known as the Tories, into provincial government with Mike Harris seated as their head.
 The mission statement that accompanied Mike Harris and the Tories was a 21-page pamphlet called the Common Sense Revolution.
 Despite the cuts that this “revolution” brought to critical sectors like healthcare, welfare and education, the Tories were brought back for a second term in 1999.
-Their rise to power and their consistent hold on Ontario government is largely a function of the deficit that prior governments accumulated, and how this angered voters in higher tax brackets.
+Their rise to power and their consistent hold on the Ontario government is largely a function of the deficit that prior governments accumulated and how this angered voters in higher tax brackets.

 Neoliberalism and the PC Harris Government